-(4) Prepare candidates to teach at the same grant recipient in which they will work and learn the instructional initiatives and curriculum of the grant recipient.

-(5) Group teacher candidates in cohorts to facilitate professional collaboration among residents, and ensure candidates are enrolled in a teaching school or professional development program that is organized to support a high-quality teacher learning experience in a supportive work environment.

-(h) To receive a grant, an applicant shall submit an application to the commission at a time, in a manner, and containing information prescribed by the commission.

-(i) When selecting grant recipients, the commission shall do both of the following: (1) Require applicants to demonstrate a need for teachers in one or more designated shortage fields and to propose to establish a new, or expand an existing, teacher residency program that recruits, prepares, and supports teachers to teach in one or more such fields in a school within the jurisdiction of the sponsoring grant applicant.
+- credential and ongoing professional development and networking opportunities during the candidate's first years of teaching. - (4) Prepare candidates to teach at the same grant recipient in which they will work and learn the instructional initiatives and curriculum of the grant recipient. - (5) Group teacher candidates in cohorts to facilitate professional collaboration among residents, and ensure candidates are enrolled in a teaching school or professional development program that is organized to support a high-quality teacher learning experience in a supportive work environment. - (h) To receive a grant, an applicant shall submit an application to the commission at a time, in a manner, and containing information prescribed by the commission. - (i) When selecting grant recipients, the commission shall do both of the following: - (1) Require applicants to demonstrate a need for teachers in one or more designated shortage fields and to propose to establish a new, or expand an existing, teacher residency program that recruits, prepares, and supports teachers to teach in one or more such fields in a school within the jurisdiction of the sponsoring grant applicant.

-(2) Give priority consideration to grant applicants who demonstrate a commitment to increasing diversity in the teaching workforce and with one or more schools that exhibit one or both of the following characteristics:

-(A) A school where 50 percent or more of the enrolled pupils are eligible for free or reduced-price meals.
+(2) Give priority consideration to grant applicants who demonstrate a commitment to increasing diversity in the teaching workforce and with one or more schools that exhibit - (A) A school where 50 percent or more of the enrolled pupils are eligible for free or reduced-price meals.